 With my many years of teaching experience, I have learned that the impact I have on my students is immense.
 A teacher has the power to make or break a child’s mind and soul… My choice is always to create.
 I believe that the young mind has the right to be given an opportunity to acquire skills and knowledge they can use throughout their lives.
 Every student no matter where they come from, what values they hold, and what culture they practice, they should have the opportunity have their minds cultivated and opened.
 It is only in this regard that they will have the knowledge and ability to think critically, believe in themselves and become citizens that contributes to society’s well being.

-Saint Louis University-Main Campus - Bachelors, Political Science
+Undergraduate Degree: Saint Louis University-Main Campus - Bachelors, Political Science and Government

 What is your teaching philosophy?